Amjad-722/Amjad-722/README.md

 * See my portfolio at [my portfolio](http://typescript-portfolio-eight.vercel.app/)
 * You can contact me at [aliamjadnagari@gmail.com](mailto:aliamjadnagari@gmail.com)
-* 🚀I'm currently working on [E-commerce Website](http://e-commerce-headphones-s.vercel.app/)
+* I'm currently working on [E-commerce Website](http://e-commerce-headphones-s.vercel.app/)
 * 🧠  I'm learning Svelte 5 with Tailwind
     I'm open to collaborating on Front end Development